 - 1. Get away from the person/facility. - a.
-Alert patrons to the issue and tell them to follow - b.
-Call 911 as soon as it is safe to do so - 2.
-If it is not possible to get away, hide in a location and lock/barricade the door. - a.
+Alert patrons to the issue and tell them to follow. - b.
+Call 911 as soon as it is safe to do so. - 2.
+If it is not possible to get away, hide in a location and lock/barricade the door.
+Refer to "Shelter in Place" in appendix. - a.
 Turn off lights and silence cell phone(s) - b.
-Stay out of view - 3.
+Stay out of view. - 3.
 As a last resort, fight. - a.
-Use anything you can as a weapon - b.
-Remember, even a sharp shooter has a hard time aiming when things are coming at their face or body - 4.
+Use anything you can as a weapon. - b.
+Remember, even a sharpshooter has a hard time aiming when things are coming at their face or body. - 4.
 Responding officers will not stop to check on you as their main priority is to end the incident.
-Tend to injuiries to the best of your ability and wait for first responders. - 5.
-If officers enter the place you are hiding, remain calm, do not make any sudden movements, and keep hands visible. - 6.
+Tend to injuries to the best of your ability and wait for first responders. - 5.
+If officers enter the place you are hiding, remain calm, do not make any sudden movements, and keep hands clearly visible. - 6.
 Wait for further instruction from authorities.